Mental Health Facilities Oakland, CA

 Seneca Center Building Blocks

 Seneca Center Building Blocks is a mental health facility in Oakland, CA, located at 3695 High Street, in the 94619 zip code.
 Seneca Center Building Blocks provides outpatient treatment and partial hospitalization/day treatment.
-Seneca Center Building Blocks provides individual psychotherapy, couples/family therapy and dialectical behavior therapy to children / adolescents.
-Seneca Center Building Blocks also supports people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Seneca Center Building Blocks include education services, case management and family psychoeducation.
+Seneca Center Building Blocks provides behavior modification, individual psychotherapy and psychotropic medication to children / adolescents.
+Seneca Center Building Blocks also supports children/adolescents with serious emotional disturbance and people with trauma.
+Some other services available at Seneca Center Building Blocks include case management, education services and family psychoeducation.

 Learn More